35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 [^4] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES12, ES13, Sept 2024.
 This can be found via the [Southwark Planning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.

-[^5] See entries for 'GLA AH Grant' in Table 1.1 in the respective financial viability assessments of May 2022 and Sept 2024.
+[^5] Figures for GLA grant and affordable housing taken from Financial Viability Assessments of May 2022 and Sept 2024.

 [^6] The grant for the original proposal was £28.27m for 245 affordable homes - an average cost of £115.39k per home.
 The grant for the updated proposal is £42.51m for 262 affordable homes - an average cost of £162.25k per home.
 By calculation, using averages, the Mayor's grant is about a third of the cost of the affordable housing - £325,280,540 (total cost) divided by 640= £508.25k av cost per unit; x 262 affordable units = £133.162m; divided by £42.51m = 3.13.
 See the Appraisal Summary, Financial Viability Assessment, Sept 2024, pg 137 for total cost figure.